Types of FAQ Software

 - Have greater control over knowledge sharing, data and integrations

-Far more advanced than the basic FAQ solutions previously discussed, high-end knowledge base software is the core of all company knowledge.
+Far more advanced than the basic FAQ solutions previously discussed, intelligent FAQ software is the core of all company knowledge.
 Its role is fundamental, playing a key part in the overall customer service ecosystem and enhancing operations beyond the capabilities of other solutions.

 Knowledge base FAQ systems fundamentally instruct your FAQs.
 They track what customers actually ask most frequently; not relying on what you assume to be your top FAQs as other tools or static HTML FAQs do.
 You can’t improve what you can’t measure, so knowledge base analytics unlock a completely new dimension of CX delivery.

 It is your centralised hub of knowledge, feeding any tool that relies on company information.
 It means that the answers your chatbot or self-service widget deliver to your customers are using the same source as the agent who is operating live chat is also referring to.
 This ensures complete consistency across all channels and reduces the risk associated with serving inaccurate information.

 Your intelligent FAQ knowledge base can seamlessly integrate with:

 - Internal tools such as agent knowledge that assists in answering customers’ questions

 - 3rd party applications such as CRM or email management tools